altocodenl/cell/readme.md

 - The **context path** is everything to the left of `leftmostAt`.
 That is, everything that's not a reference, is our context.
 - The **target path** is everything to the left of `rightmostAt`, plus an `=`.
 This is the common prefix of all the paths we are going to create or update.
 Think of it as the left part of our assignment.
 If the path we are looking at is `foo @ ...`, then we know that all the paths we will set are going to be of the shape `foo = ...`.
 - The **value path** is everything to the right of `rightmostAt`.
 This is the right part of our assignment, where we're getting the value from.
 Note we actually remove any `=` from it; this allows us to "go get" the values of calls that have been responded already.
+Another way to call this "go get" is as "jumping over equals".

 ```js